glpi-project/doc/source/modules/overview/actions.rst

    #.
 Select the checkbox located on the left of the object name ;
    #.
 Click on button **Actions** and choose **Add a Contract**

-GLPI will then display the object form with newly attached document.
+GLPI will then display the object form with newly attached contract.

 Transfer between entities